Kutz-Dag/world_cupDB_fcc/README.md

  <img src="https://www.marketplace.org/wp-content/uploads/2018/07/GettyImages-453347919.jpg?fit=1800%2C1000" padding="8px"/>
 </p>

 This was a project for freeCodeCamp.
+It involved creating a database of the Football World-Cups 2014, and 2018.
+And then 2 files to pass unit tests.

 ## Project Instructions: